Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 ```

 ### set_subfolder(self, subfolder)
-Takes a string as a parameter to reset the subfolder name.
+Takes a string as the parameter to reset the _subfolder_ name.
 It has no return value.

+This method also resets the _filename_ attribute.

 **Warning:** this method doesn't check whether the subfolder path actually exists or not.
 This operation may not fail, but other methods and properties might do if the subfolder path doesn't exist.